Roles and Responsibilities

 - PhD Marketing/Information Systems, University of Bath

-A nice surprise (more shock) was that my paper on the 'Chilling Effect' of social media became the most read paper in the world for a period in 2017.
+My paper on the 'Chilling Effect' of social media became the most read paper in the world for a short period in 2017, according to ResearchGate.
 This paper was the first to evidence that being a social media user constrains our actions in reality.
 For example, people are less likely to let loose at parties now as they may be snapped.
-Also, I was honoured to be the Business School's sole nomination for the University wide prize of 'Rising Star' in 2016, though did not win :).
-But, in 2018 I did win a so called 'prestigious' Literati Award from Emerald - for a paper published with them.